Lywel/slash-erc20-token/README.md

 ```

 ## Connect your browser to the netwok
 Connect to the new network using the HD Wallet mnemonic.
-On MetaMask it's
+In your browser, open
-achieved by using the `Import using account seed phrase` button and creating
+MetaMask click on `Import using account seed phrase` button and creating
 a password to access it.
-Then in the list of networks use `Custom RPC` and type
+Then in the list of networks select `Custom RPC` and
-the local address `http://127.0.0.1:7545`.
-Then you're connected.
+use the local address `http://127.0.0.1:7545` as the `new RPC URL`.
+Then you're
+connected and should see 100ETH in the default wallet.

 ## Compile and deploy the contracts